SAFedorov/pyspectrumdaq-rt/README.md

 The look of the UI:
 ![ui with dummy card](rsc/rts_dummy_card.png)

-### Command line usage
+### Baseband data acquisition

-Simultaneously acquiring one data trace from each of the four channels:
+The code for concurrent acquisition of one data trace from each of the four input channels:

 ```python
 from pyspectrumdaq import Card